-Every two years the School hosts an extensive Careers Convention, where students are able to speak to a wide range of people about their day-to-day role.
+Every year the School hosts an extensive Careers Convention, where students are able to speak to a wide range of people about their day-to-day role.
 Students also have the opportunity to volunteer to engage with employers to work on real projects throughout their E Block year.

 As would be expected, the degree of contact a student has with the Careers Department increases as they move further through the School and in the Upper School students have timetabled lessons.
 They explore a wide range of future options and make their university applications.
-A number of visiting speakers from a number of universities, ORs and employers are also invited to help each individual to make decisions about their future.
+Visiting speakers from a number of universities, ORs and employers are also invited to help each individual to make decisions about their future.

-In the D Block students are offered Psychometric Profiling (Morrisby) to help them to recognise their strengths, interests and aptitudes and suggest a wide variety of Career areas to explore which may be a good fit.
-The profiling is followed up in School by tutors and with a one-to-one interview with an Independent Careers Adviser.
+In the D Block students are offered Psychometric Profiling (Morrisby) to help them to recognise their strengths, interests and aptitudes and suggest a wide variety of career areas to explore which may be a good fit.
+The profiling is followed up in School by tutors and with a one-to-one interview with an independent careers adviser.
 The profiling is timed and structured to help students to choose A-level subjects appropriate to their future career paths.